 Your journey of recovery begins at Black Bear Lodge.
 With numerous treatment options, our educated and highly trained staff is prepared to help you at every stage on the path to sobriety.

-The National Council on Alcoholism and Drug Dependence states that one in 12 adults are dependent upon or abusing alcohol.
-Furthermore, in the past month, eight percent of the population aged 12 and older has used an illicit drug.
-You don’t have to be part of these statistics.
-With our help, you can set goals for yourself and feel your self-esteem grow as you reach and surpass each one milestone.
-When setbacks happen, you’ll be prepared with techniques you’ve learned to help you deal with the disappointment and frustration you feel without turning to drugs or alcohol.
+According to the National Council on Alcoholism and Drug Dependence, one in 12 adults in the U.S. depends on or abuses alcohol.
+In addition, eight percent of the population aged 12 and older has used an illicit drug in the past month.1 If you or a loved one struggles with alcohol abuse, you don’t have to be part of these statistics.
+We will help you can set goals that raise your self-esteem as you reach and surpass each milestone.
+When setbacks happen, the coping strategies you’ve learned will help you deal feelings of disappointment and frustration in healthy ways.

 - Nausea, upset stomach and vomiting

 - Emotional upset, confusion, and a jumpy demeanor